SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#1390]) Allows saving and loading midi presets.
 They end up in a new folder named MIDI.
   - Note: The information that is saved is the MIDI channel selection, and the assignments of CC parameters to golden knobs.

+#### 4.7.2 - Save/Load MIDI CC Labels

+- ([#2721]) Added ability to rename MIDI CC's in MIDI clips.
+Changed are saved by Instrument (e.g. per MIDI channel).
+Changes can be saved to a MIDI preset and with the song.
+  - To rename a `MIDI CC`, enter `Automation View` and select the CC you wish to rename using the `Select Encoder`.
+  - With the `MIDI CC` selected, press down either `Gold (Mod) Encoder` and then press the `Name` grid shortcut to open the `MIDI CC Renaming UI`.
+Enter a new name and press `Select` or `Enter`.
+  - The new `MIDI CC` name will be immediately visible in `Automation View` and you can assign that CC to a `Gold Knob` in the MIDI clip and it will show that name when you press down on the `Gold (Mod) Encoder`.

 ### 4.8 Audio Clip View - Features

 #### 4.8.1 - Shift Clip